railcore/toolchanger/STL/REL/README.md

 Joshua Vasquez designed Railcore specific mounts for the Railcore.

 This repository only has the Railcore specific mount for the REL.
-All other part(s) are located [here](https://jubilee3d.com/index.php?title=3D_Printed_Parts).
+All other part(s) are from the Jubilee project and are located [here](https://jubilee3d.com/index.php?title=3D_Printed_Parts).

 The baseline stepper motor for the REL is LDO 28STH32-0674APG14.
 This is the recommended stepper motor for this build.